DivyamaniNidhi/dashboard/README.md

 # App Description

-This is a React-based dashboard application that includes Firebase authentication and a rich text editor.
+This is a React-based dashboard application that includes Firebase authentication, counter, user data form, rich text editor and local storage support.
+The app is fully responsive and adapts to different screen sizes.

 ## Features
 - User authentication with Firebase